Kathy Jetn̄il-Kijiner: Iep Jāltok: Poems from a Marshallese Daughter (2017)

 In 2017, Jetn̄il-Kijiner made history by being the first Marshallese author to publish a book, a collection of poems entitled Iep Jaltok: Poems from a Marshallese Daughter.
 Her book engages with themes of the human, socioeconomic, and environmental crisis that the Marshall Islands encountered due to the United States military occupation.
 Her poems outline the daily lives of the Marshallese as they follow their customs and traditions while experiencing environmental problems as a result of nuclear testings, colonialism, and climate change.

 "Rise: From One Island to Another" (2018)

 In 2018, Jetn̄il-Kijiner collaborated with Aka Niviâna, a climate change activist poet from Greenland, to write a poem about their stories of climate change.
 The poem, "Rise: From One Island to Another," explains the destruction of two opposite homelands and the reality of melting icecaps and rising sea levels.
 In an interview with Grist Magazine, Jetn̄il-Kijiner said that "when she found herself face-to-face with a physical body that threatens to submerge her ancestral homeland, she felt reverence, not anger."
+The two indigenous women performed the poem on top of a glacier in Greenland.
+The video is six minutes long with footage of scenery from glaciers and beaches, paying homage to each women's homes.